gchilton1102/Pipeline_Project/README.md

 When testing with the sample data, include the full path to the sample data after the -i flag

-The following is an example command to run with the sample data:
+The following is the command to run with the sample data, make sure you are working in the Pipeline_Project directory:

-python3 wrapper.py ~/sample_data/
+python3 wrapper.py sample_data/